edu-rahmsaji/amstramgram/README.md

 `/packages` contains two directories, one for the backend, one for the frontend and one for the websocket client.
 See their dedicated README to get started.

+### Directories

+`/packages/frontend` includes the frontend of the app.

+`/packages/backend` includes the backend of the app.

+`/packages/websocket` includes the websocket client of the app.

 ## Author

 Sajidur Rahman